-Tool care is important for getting a smooth burn, and for keeping your tool working for a long time.
+Tool care and cleaning is important for getting a smooth burn, and for keeping your tool working for a long time.

-Here are some general wood burning tool tricks for keeping your pyrography tool in tip-top shape.
-You will also want to keep your nibs clean.
-These require the most attention.
+Below are some general wood burning tool tricks for keeping your pyrography tool in tip-top shape.

 For general wood burner (machine)care: